 Can Tens Unit Cause Heart Attack

-Dec 05, 2025 · 13 min read
+13 min read

 The thought of electrical devices and the heart in the same sentence can be unsettling.
 After all, our hearts rely on precise electrical signals to function correctly.
 But does a TENS unit, designed to deliver gentle electrical stimulation, pose a risk to this vital organ?
-Let's delve into the facts, explore the science, and separate myth from reality when it comes to TENS units and their potential impact on heart health.
+Let's look at the facts, explore the science, and separate myth from reality when it comes to TENS units and their potential impact on heart health.

 Can a TENS Unit Cause a Heart Attack?
 Understanding the Facts